MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 10. You should see the trigger phrase and what the bot reply will be. **Click Add to topics.**

 11. The suggested topic should be added to your topics.
-Select all the suggested topics and click **Add to topics**.
+Select all the suggested topics and click **Add to topics** (you can select all by using the icon to the left of the Name column).
+If you receive an error message, please try again.

-12. Select the Topics tab.
+12. Once the Suggested topics have been added, select the **Existing** tab.
 You should see the new topics with their status set to Off.

 13. Click on the toggle button of the **Status** column to turn them all **On**.
-If you are short on time, you may turn on the first ten, but ensure you have turned “**How can I protect myself**” to **On**.
+If you are short on time, you may turn on the first ten, but ensure you have turned “**Should I wear a mask?**" to **On**.

 14. Do not navigate away from this browser window.